kevinrodbe/library/content/03-content-negotiation.md

 A media type specifies the scheme of the response and helps clients identify the format of the payload, like HTML, XML or JSON for example.

-For Rails resources, defined with the **resources** method
+For Rails resources defined with the **resources** method

 ```ruby
 resources :zombies
 ```

-one way to switch between different formats is by adding an extension to the URI when making a request to the server.
+there's a simple way to switch between different formats, by adding an extension to the URI when making a request to the server.
 This is what the `(.:format)` portion of the output from `rake routes` means.

 ```
      Prefix Verb   URI Pattern                 Controller#Action